 (M) Chiropractic physicians who solicit via any written medium, including but not limited to via the US mail, facsimile, or electronic mail, shall maintain a copy of the written solicitation and a record of the name, address, electronic mail address, or other location where the solicitation was sent, for six months from the last date of use.
 Failure to maintain a copy of the written solicitation and a record of the name, address, electronic mail address, or other location where the solicitation was sent for six months from the date of last use constitutes a violation of this rule.
 When the name and information are acquired from public documents, the written solicitation shall clearly state in at least ten point font or its equivalent "This is an advertisement.
 Your name and information were acquired from public documents.
 You are under no obligation to respond to this communication."

-(N) Chiropractic physicians who solicit via in-person shall maintain a record of the names of the individuals contacted, including their address and telephone number for a period of six months.
-Failure to maintain a record of the names of the individuals contacted, including their address and telephone number for a period of six months constitutes a violation of this rule.
+(N) Chiropractic physicians who solicit via in-person shall maintain a record of the names of the individuals contacted, including their address and telephone number, and copies of any documents or materials provided to the individual for a period of six months.
+Failure to maintain a record of the names of the individuals contacted, including their address and telephone number and copies of any documents or materials provided to the individual for a period of six months constitutes a violation of this rule.

 (O) Each of the following constitutes an act of abusive solicitation and is in violation of this rule: